AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

    the pointer it uses by the installed windows procedure.

 .. note::
    One should also look at context switching.
-Exceptions occuring behind a context switch will be caught and rethrown, obscuring their origin.
+Exceptions occurring behind a context switch will be caught and rethrown, obscuring their origin.
 In order to avoid this, call AfxSetAmbientActCtx(FALSE);
    in every InitInstance() function.